How to Become a Foot Care Nurse

 If you prefer to follow WOCNCB standards, I recommend Emory Nursing's online Foot and Nail Care Course.
 They are an ANCC Accredited CE Provider.
 The Wound, Ostomy and Continence Nurses Society® Core Curriculum: Wound Management book contains the core content for the WOCNCB exam content and is suggested reading for the Emory course.

-If you prefer to follow AFCNA standards, the AFCNA offers no-cost webinars* (California Board of Registered Nursing approved Provider).
+If you prefer to follow AFCNA standards, AFCNA offers no-cost webinars* (California Board of Registered Nursing approved Provider).
 I've linked an old registration, but signing up should put you on an automatic mailing list for future webinars.
 Another option is Rainier Medical Education Programs, which offers non-credit videos so you can better understand foot care nursing, as well as videos for certification eligibility* (California Board of Registered Nursing approved Provider).
 Additionally, the University of Wisconsin-Eau Claire offers their Foot & Nail Care Expanded Online Education course, which has been approved by WOCNCB and AFCNA.*

 *AFCNA, Rainier Medical, and University of Wisconsin-Eau Claire are not ANCC Accredited CE Providers nor are the offerings approved by ANCC Accredited CE Approvers.
+If you know of any status updates, please email me.

 Check with your state Board of Nursing to verify if programs or offerings are accepted as continuing education.
 Certain criteria must be met for continuing education to be accepted by your State.
 Some State Boards of Nursing will accept other State's Boards of Nursing approved Providers, others will not.
 Look for your State's Board-approved providers of CNE.